Philipeace/cloudsolutions/README.md

 # About this Project
 This project contains an application to store the contents of .txt-files from searches on the [Cosmas2 database of german language][1] in a snowflake database and return the extracted contents as .csv-files.

-The readme's in the [/app folders will give more insight to this flask app][2].
-Said app is running with gunicorn.
-Depending on the deployment model gunicorn might be proxied by NginX.
+The readmes in the [/app folders will give more insight to this flask app][2].
+Said app is running with gunicorn, depending on the deployment model gunicorn might be proxied by NginX.
 The project includes 3 different ways of deployment, described more in depth in their folders.

 The following tools/frameworks/cloud-providers have been used to create/automate this process:
 * Terraform
 * Ansible
+* Snowflake
 * Flask
 * Pipenv
 * Unittest
 * Gunicorn
 * Nginx
 * Docker/Docker-Compose
-* Snowflake
 * Azure/DevOps/CICD-pipelines

-# Prerequisits
-- as described in [terraform][3]

 # Deployment Goal
 Choose one of the deployment models: